chittiraj/HRMS_Tool/README.md

-`HRMS Tool`
+<h2>HRMS Tool<\h2>

 This is a Human Resource Management System (HRMS) web application built using React.js for the frontend and integrated with a backend system using Redux as the state management and middleware layer.

 `🔧 Technologies Used`